How the Gilgo Beach serial killer turned the Long Island shore into a graveyard

 That is, until now.

-On Thursday, local married father-of-two Rex Heuermann was arrested on suspicion of being the serial killer.
+On Thursday, local married father-of-two Rex Heuermann was arrested on suspicion of being the infamous serial killer.

+The 59-year-old has been charged with the murders of Melissa Barthelemy, Megan Waterman and Amber Costello and is also the prime suspect in the murder of a fourth woman Maureen Brainard-Barnes – who was last seen alive in New York City in early June 2007.

-Long Island native Mr Heuermann lives close to Gilgo Beach where the killer dumped his victims.
-He also works as an architect in Manhattan.
+Long Island native Mr Heuermann lives close to Gilgo Beach, where the killer dumped his victims.
+He also works as an architect in Manhattan, where some of the women were last seen alive.

-While neighbours react with shock, the question is: now an arrest has been made, is the hunt for the Gilgo Beach serial killer finally over?
+While neighbours, professional acquaintances and victims’ families react to the shocking news, the question is: now an arrest has been made, is the hunt for the Gilgo Beach serial killer finally over?

 The murders